Master of Arts in Interpretation: Combined Interpreting Practice and Research

 - 3 letters of reference - one letter should cite sign language skills

-- An ASLPI score of 3.0 or higher
+- An ASLPI result of 3 or higher

 - Video ASL and English samples - obtain this from the department

 Students are required to successfully pass RID's National Interpreter Certification (NIC) Knowledge Exam or RID's Certified Deaf Interpreter (CDI) Written Exam by December 1st during their last academic year in the MA in Interpretation program.